 Selected Faculty Publications

-Our faculty is affiliated with a number of other programs and departments, including Latin American and Latino Studies, History, Gender and Women’s Studies, Asian-American Studies, Asian Studies, and the Great Cities Institute.
+Our faculty is affiliated with a number of other programs and departments, including Latin American and Latino Studies, History, Gender and Women’s Studies, Global Asian Studies, Institute for Humanities and the Great Cities Institute.

 Additionally, our students